pip-services/pip-services-docs/content/en/net/grpc/services/grpc_service.md

 > `public` bool IsOpen()

-- **returns**: bool -true if the endpoint is open with an actively listening gRPC server.
+- **returns**: bool - true if the endpoint is open with an actively listening gRPC server.

 #### Instrument
-Adds instrumentation to log calls and measures call time.
+Adds instrumentation to log calls and measure call time.
 It returns a CounterTiming object that is used to end the time measurement.

 > `protected` [CounterTiming](../../../components/count/counter_timing) Instrument(string correlationId, string methodName)